-Despite these findings, gun trafficking is not a federal crime in the U.S. and only 17 states and Washington, D.C. require background checks on all gun sales.
-Only federally licensed gun dealers are required to conduct criminal background checks; those who state that they sell guns only occasionally are not required to conduct background checks or hold a dealer license.
+Despite these findings, the U.S. lacks a strong federal gun trafficking law and only 19 states and Washington, D.C. require background checks on all gun sales.
+Only federally licensed gun dealers are required to conduct criminal background checks, meaning private sales or sellers at gun shows typically do not need to perform background checks.
 The lack of concern for the common good reflected in laws, regulations, and attitudes facilitates the proliferation of guns and spread of gun violence across the U.S. and world.
 The unregulated desire for guns as a source of individual security in certain parts of the U.S. and world impacts others, at a high price.